WolfgangDrescher/intonation-grid-bundle/README.md

 IntonationGridBundle
 ====================

-Data grids and tables for your Symfony project.
+Data grids with pagination and filters for Symfony project based on the [prezent/grid-bundle](https://github.com/Prezent/prezent-grid-bundle).

 Installation
 ------------